Top 10 Places to Visit in Varanasi, India – Discover Spiritual Journey!

 • Special darshan: INR 300 (2024)

-Inside the temple complex, the inner sanctum holds the revered Shivalinga, and visitors can offer prayers and perform rituals under the guidance of temple priests.
-Thousands of devotees throng the temple daily, especially on Mondays, considered auspicious for Lord Shiva.
+Thousands of devotees throng the temple daily, especially on Mondays, which is considered auspicious for Lord Shiva.
 The temple premises also have several smaller shrines dedicated to different deities.
-Visiting this iconic temple is a spiritually uplifting experience, leaving one in awe of the religious fervour and devotion pervading this sacred space.

 Map: